pramnora/MS-DOS/README.md

 >>PAUSE

+The pause statement will pause the output...;
+and, at the same time, display the following message:
+'Press any key to continue...'

 Sometimes, the MS DOS output screen becomes extremely cluttered;
 the way to clear it is to use the (CL)ear (S)creen statement...